vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 This turned out to require a bigger change than I expected in that `.` is linked to mutating the underlying event (metric or log).
 It's definitely doable, but would require a substantial refactoring and so caused me to take a step back and consider the alternatives, prompting this RFC.

+I also don't see an easy way to extend this to deal with emitting multiple metrics without requiring users to create objects with a known format (like `{ "name": "foo", "namespace": "bar", "type = "counter", "value": 1 ...}`) whereas it seems more straightforward to extend the proposed approach with functions like `emit_counter`

 ### An `explode` transformation

 https://github.com/timberio/vector/pull/6545